BeamMP/Docs/docs/en/server/port-forwarding.md

 !!! failure "The connection timed out or got refused"

       Your ISP could be using CGNAT (Carrier Grade Network Address Translation).
 For more details, please check [How to check for CGNAT?](../FAQ/How-to-check-for-CGNAT.md)
-      Or open a Server Support ticket on our [Discord server](https://discord.gg/beammp) in the `#support` channel and one of our staff will get to your ticket!
+      , or open a Server Support ticket on our [Discord server](https://discord.gg/beammp) in the `#support` channel and one of our staff will get to your ticket!